 About Split Croatia

-Split Croatia – is the second largest city in the country and a largest city in the Dalmatia region.
+Few general facts about Split Croatia – the town is the second largest city in the country and a largest city in the Dalmatia region.
 City was originally built around the Diocletian’s Palace (a fortress-like palace built for the retired Roman emperor Diocletian), where the locals sought refuge many centuries ago.
 However, despite initial appearance, the city is not a small tourist town.
 It extends over a large area, well beyond the ancient city center.
 Modern Split is a city with 180 000 inhabitants.
 It represents economic hub of the Eastern Adriatic shoreline (an unofficial “capital” of Dalmatia).